acvwilson/gifts/donations/christmas-2012/karen-watts.md

 * There are no white watercolors; white in paintings is usually areas of the paper showing through.
 * Water color pencils and water color pastels are available to draw fine details and then blend them with water to soften.
 * The difficulty in painting with water colors is anticipating the behavior of water rather than attempting to control it.

+From Wikipedia:

+You should know: your donation isn't just covering your own costs.
+The average donor is paying for his or her own use of Wikipedia, plus the costs of hundreds of other people.
+Your donation keeps Wikipedia available for an ambitious kid in Bangalore who's teaching herself computer programming.
+A middle-aged homemaker in Vienna who's just been diagnosed with Parkinson's disease.
+A novelist researching 1850s Britain.
+A 10-year-old in San Salvador who's just discovered Carl Sagan.